scikit-hep/boost-histogram/docs/user-guide/histogram.rst

    h.view().value = values

-If the histogram has a growth axis, ``.view()`` gives a copy, not a view.
-A growing fill moves the data, which would leave a view pointing at freed memory.
+A view shares memory with the histogram.
+If the histogram has a growth axis, a fill that grows an axis moves the data, and the view then points at freed memory.
+Take a copy of the view before such a fill.
-Set the contents of such a histogram with ``h[...] = values`` instead.

 You can also used stacked arrays (N+1 dimensional) to set a histogram's contents.
 This is especially useful if you need to set a computed value, like variance on a Mean/WeightedMean storage, which cannot be set using the above method: